INSTRUCTORES/INSTRUCTORS

 Irma Hernandez Abella

-Jován Martín López
+Jován MartÃn López

 Karina Gutierrez

 Having been introduced to Ballet Folklorico Nube de Oro through her grandfather’s mariachi, Mariachi Zacatecas, Karina has been dancing since the age of 7.
-She has grown in Nube de Oro, learning from many talented maestros and peers.
+She has grown up in Nube de Oro, learning from many talented maestros and peers.
+Karina, through the years, has attended and performed at countless conferences, workshops, and festivals for community organizations, and at various cultural events.

 Alexis Atherley